This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about toilet training?

 At 2 years, your child may be ready to start using the toilet.
-He will need to be able to stay dry for about 2 hours at a time before you can start toilet training.
-He will also need to know when he is wet and dry, and when he needs to have a bowel movement.
-He also needs to be able to pull his pants down and back up.
+He or she will need to be able to stay dry for about 2 hours at a time before you can start toilet training.
+Your child will need to know when he or she is wet and dry.
+Your child also needs to know when he or she needs to have a bowel movement.
+He or she also needs to be able to pull his or her pants down and back up.
 You can help your child get ready for toilet training.
 Read books with your child about how to use the toilet.
-Take him into the bathroom with a parent or older brother or sister.
-Let him practice sitting on the toilet with his clothes on.
+Take him or her into the bathroom with a parent or older brother or sister.
+Let your child practice sitting on the toilet with his or her clothes on.

 What else can I do to support my child?